krenalis/krenalis/doc/src/connections.md

 ### Deleting a connection

-When deleting a source connection, the users imported from it are kept within the table `users_identities`, as well as in the table `users`, until the next [Identity Resolution](./identity-resolution.md) is executed.
+When deleting a source connection, the users imported from it are kept within the table `user_identities`, as well as in the table `users`, until the next [Identity Resolution](./identity-resolution.md) is executed.